x0rc/soc/docs/00 Cyber Defence Frameworks/05 - pyramid of pain.md

 Security professionals usually use the hash values to gain insight into a specific malware sample, a malicious or a suspicious file, and as a way to uniquely identify and reference the malicious artifact.

 It is really easy to spot a malicious file if we have the hash in our arsenal.
 However, as an attacker, it’s trivial to modify a file by even a single bit, which would produce a different hash value.

+## IP Address (Easy)

+From a defense standpoint, knowledge of the IP addresses an adversary uses can be valuable.
+A common defense tactic is to block, drop, or deny inbound requests from IP addresses on your parameter or external firewall.
+This tactic is often not bulletproof as it’s trivial for an experienced adversary to recover simply by using a new public IP address.

+Fast Flux is a DNS technique used by botnets to hide phishing, web proxying, malware delivery, and malware communication activities behind compromised hosts acting as proxies.
+The purpose of using the Fast Flux network is to make the communication between malware and its command and control server (C&C) challenging to be discovered by security professionals.

+So, the primary concept of a Fast Flux network is having multiple IP addresses associated with a domain name, which is constantly changing.
+Palo Alto created a great fictional scenario to explain Fast Flux: ["](https://unit42.paloaltonetworks.com/fast-flux-101/)[Fast Flux 101: How Cybercriminals Improve the Resilience of Their Infrastructure to Evade Detection and Law Enforcement Takedowns"](https://unit42.paloaltonetworks.com/fast-flux-101/)

+## Domain Names (Simple)